vimfn/www/README.md

 I believe noting down and sharing is the best way to learn!
 So I created this blog, where I keep things that I learned, find useful, and necessary to save for later.

 Beyond technical stuff, there are personal thoughts about work and life.
+It would be highly appreciated if I could read your comment on what I wrote.

 ## Stack